rossmoody/ts-extension-starter/README.md

 This is a bare bones starter for building React/Typescript extensions for Chrome using `manifest_version: 3`.

 Under the hood, this repo is built leaning pretty heavily on the infrastructure from [Extend Chrome](https://www.extend-chrome.dev/rollup-plugin).
-I would say the primary difference here is the starter integrates some foundational code and manifest configuration for v3 which I couldn't find in the boilerplate examples they offer.
+The primary difference is this starter integrates some foundational code and manifest configuration for v3 which I couldn't find in the boilerplate examples they offer.

 ## Development